freenas/freenas-docs/userguide/storage.rst

 ~~~~~~~~~~~~~~

-:guilabel:`Volume Manager` is used to add disks to a ZFS pool.
+The :guilabel:`Volume Manager` is used to add disks to a ZFS pool.
 Any
 old data on added disks is overwritten, so save it elsewhere before
 reusing a disk.
 Please see the :ref:`ZFS Primer` for information on
 ZFS redundancy with multiple disks before using
 :guilabel:`Volume Manager`.
+It is important to realize that different
+layouts of virtual devices (*vdevs*) affect which operations can be
+performed on that volume later.
+For example, adding mirrored drives
+or growing the size of a vdev can be done on mirrors, but not on
+RAIDZ arrays.

 Selecting
 :menuselection:`Storage --> Volumes --> Volume Manager` opens